Burning mouth syndrome is a very painful neuropathic problem that people sometimes face.

-Holiday foods are all around us at this time of year!
-And enjoying these pies, cakes and delicious meals is taken for granted by most of us.
+Most people eat with comfort.
+It is taken for granted by most of us.
 But what if you had chronic mouth pain?
 This occurs with a condition called “Burning Mouth Syndrome” which feels like its name!
-There are usually no sores in the mouth, it is just the sensation of scalding, or intense heat, prickliness or pain.
+There are usually no sores in the mouth, it is just the sensation of scalding, or intense heat, prickliness or the sensation of a burning mouth.
 The medical term for people who suffer with this is called “idiopathic glossopyrosis.”

-BMS is not simple in its etiology or it’s painful, complex symptoms which wax and wane.
+BMS is not simple in its etiology or it’s painful, complex symptoms that wax and wane.
 It may be accompanied by a metallic taste or dry mouth.

-Another couple of thoughts on BMS… it is possible that the root cause is from anemia, or diabetes, and a complete work up for those conditions may be enlightening.
+Another couple of thoughts on Burning Mouth Syndrome… it is possible that the root cause is from anemia, or diabetes, and a complete work up for those conditions may be enlightening.

 Think of gabapentin and other medications in that anticonvulsant category as a nerve-blocker.
 Use of these types of drugs are limited due to side effects.
 Next up, doctors will try low doses of benzodiazepines (alprazolam for example) or tricyclic antidepressants (nortriptyline) on patients with burning mouth syndrome.
 I’m not a big fan of that because both those drug categories alter brain receptors, and alter who you are, and your entire mood.
 This may persist for many years and the research is still emerging.
 If you have not tried these drugs, and they are being recommended to you, I’d say maybe as a last resort.
 Or perhaps once in a while like every week or two (not every day) then maybe.